Founding of INTRAC

 The 1980s might have been known as ‘The NGO Decade’ due to the rapid growth of the sector, but there were some notable gaps.
 There was virtually no in-service training available for NGO staff on such topics as project design, monitoring and evaluation or organisational capacity building.
 In those pre-internet days, there were few publications for reflective NGO practitioners.
 Written products were restricted to practical guidelines at one end of the spectrum (e.g. how to dig a well) and at the other end more academic material produced by university departments (e.g. on development theory), but there was little in between for the average NGO worker.
 It tended to be governments that set agendas for debates on development policy and there was limited collective voice from NGOs on the issues of the day.

-Developing the INTRAC Idea
+Developing the INTRAC idea

 In other words, there was an INTRAC-shaped hole.
-A conference organised in 1989 under the auspices of Oxfam in Swansea resulted in a book – Evaluating Social Development Projects – and showed the potential of bringing together committed individuals and like-minded organisations.
+A conference organised in 1989 under the auspices of Oxfam in Swansea resulted in a book – Evaluating Social Development Projects – and showed the potential for bringing together committed individuals and like-minded organisations.
 This led to consultation meetings in Oxford and Brussels.
 Interestingly there seemed to be more enthusiasm at this point from across the Channel than in the UK, underlining that INTRAC is as much European in character as it is British.
 A collective view emerged that INTRAC should be independent (and not part of a larger organisation) if it was to play an effective convening role for others.

 Following a meeting in the Friends Meeting House, St Giles, Oxford, Brian Pratt, Alan Fowler and John Hailey adjourned to the nearby Eagle and Child – the same pub where ‘inklings’ JRR Tolkien and CS Lewis used to discuss their own fantasy worlds – and INTRAC was born.
 They were later joined by the fourth ‘founder’, Piers Campbell, with each contributing some of their own money to get the concept off the ground.
 Without financial backing, INTRAC had to be ‘lean and mean’ – only doing work it could get funded and keeping costs to a minimum.